 This course is a survey of 20th century America.
-The class begins with a review of the Foundations of Democracy, with particular emphasis placed on the Constitution and Reconstruction.
+The course begins with Reconstruction.
 A more in-depth study of America in the 20th century follows and will focus on the Progressive Movement, American involvement in Imperialism, World War I, the 1920s and the Great Depression and New Deal.
-The second semester covers the period from the 1930s to the current time period, with particular emphasis upon World War II, the Cold War, Civil Rights Movement, the Vietnam War, the rise of the Conservative political movement in the 1980s, and the new technological advancements into the 21st century.
+The second semester covers the period from the 1930s to the current time, with particular emphasis upon World War II, the Cold War, Civil Rights Movement, the Vietnam War, the rise of the Conservative political movement in the 1980s, and the new technological advancements into the 21st century.
 A research paper is required in the second semester and writing will be incorporated throughout the course.
+The United States History course of study will include the following: